bitlogik/uniblow/docs/LinuxDev.md

 # Uniblow development on Linux

 A binary is given to run on Tails and Debian OS.
-For easy run on these platforms, check the [specific instructions in the LinuxBin doc](docs/LinuxBin.md) instead.
+For easy run on these platforms, check the [specific instructions in the LinuxRunBin doc](docs/LinuxRunBin.md) instead.

 The following instructions commands are given to run uniblow **from the source** on various Linux distributions.
 This can also be used for development purpose.